ipspace/netlab/docs/dev/validation.md

 **ipv4** and **ipv6** validators have a mandatory **use** parameter that can take the following values:

 * **interface** -- an IP address specified on an interface.
-Can take True/False value and does not have to include a prefix length.
+It can take a True/False value and does not have to include a prefix length.
 * **prefix** -- an IP prefix.
-Can take True/False value and must include prefix length/subnet mask.
+It can take a True/False value and must include prefix length/subnet mask.
 * **id** (IPv4 only) -- an IPv4 address or an integer.
 Use **id** for parameters like OSPF areas, BGP cluster IDs, or router IDs.